 The charity’s governing body is the Board of Trustees which meets monthly to discuss operational and strategic matters.
 There are a number of sub-committees which report to the Board dealing with more detailed matters related to the ongoing operation and development of the Centre.
-Two new Trustees were appointed during the period (and one other following financial year end); the vacant posts were advertised in the local area and all candidates interviewed.
-All Trustees appointed are local residents and all were previously part of the broad volunteer base that supports the charity.
+New Trustees were appointed during the period; the vacant posts were advertised in the local area and all candidates interviewed.
+All Trustees appointed are local residents and often were previously part of the broad volunteer base that supports the charity.

-The charity employed an average of 7 staff over the financial year, this being a full-time Caretaker, a Charity Shop Manager and 2 deputies (all part-time) to ensure 6 days a week operation, a Youth Leader who takes responsibility for managing the Youth Club along with 2-3 Youth Workers (all part-time).
+The charity employed an average of 8 staff over the financial year, this being a full-time Caretaker, a part-time Administrator, a Charity Shop Manager and 1-2 deputies (all part-time) to ensure 6 days a week operation, a Youth Leader who takes responsibility for managing the Youth Club along with 2-3 Youth Workers (all part-time).

-The Youth Club has continued to flourish.
-Attendance at the two weekly sessions has increased and new members are made very welcome.
+- The Youth Club has continued to flourish.
+Attendance at the two weekly sessions have increased and new members are made very welcome.
 Each week pre-planned activities take place which are both interesting and enjoyable.

-The management structure, with a manager and two deputy managers, has proved successful enabling it to open 6 days a week, with some Bank Holidays and the occasional Sunday sale as well.
-Efforts to increase the volunteer base for the shop will be required in the coming year as volunteer numbers have fallen recently.
+The Charity Shop continues to be a very important source of funds.
+The shop is open 6 days a week, with some Bank Holidays and the occasional Sunday sale as well.
+Efforts to increase the volunteer base for the shop will be required in the coming year.

 Buildings and Facilities

 We have maintained a high standard of maintenance for the building and its equipment and facilities.
 We take a pro-active stance in meeting our Health and Safety responsibilities, including a rolling review of our risk assessments.
-We update our fire risk assessments and a full electrical condition survey of the building installation.
-We have acquired mobile scaffolding apparatus and our caretaker has been fully trained in its use.
+We update our fire risk assessments and conduct a full electrical condition survey of the building installation.
 We continue to ensure that all of our equipment is well maintained and replaced where necessary.